ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Decisions about Working Group consensus MUST always be confirmed using the Working Group mailing list.
-However, depending on the maturity of documents, this might be a more lightweight interaction, such as sending an email confirmation for a set of resolutions made using GitHub.
+However, depending on the maturity of documents, this might be a more lightweight interaction, such as sending an email confirmation for an initial set of resolutions arising from discussions on the issue tracker.

 Using the mailing list to resolve difficult or controversial issues is strongly encouraged.
 In those cases, the issue tracker might be used to more fully